PG1003/lex/README.md

 # lex

-This is a C++ port of Lua's functions for pattern matching.
+This is a C++ library for Lua style pattern matching.

 Lua comes with a minimalistic pattern matching capability with features you won't find in common regular expressions implementations.
 This library provides an easy integration of Lua style pattern matching into your program.

-The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes test cases for pattern matching from the Lua test suite.
+The library is tested by a simple [test program](https://github.com/PG1003/lex/blob/master/test/tests.cpp) that includes from the Lua test suite the test cases for pattern matching.
 There are additional tests to verify parts that are specific for the implementation of this library.
 You can also use the test program to toy with the library.

-This project doesn't include makefiles or project files to build the library.
+This project includes a makefile to build the test program but doesn't include makefiles or project files to build the library.
 Integration in your own build environment should be easy since the library consists of only 2 source files ([lex.h](https://github.com/PG1003/lex/blob/master/src/lex.h) and [lex.cpp](https://github.com/PG1003/lex/blob/master/src/lex.cpp)) without any external dependencies.

 ## Features